Background 2.jpg

 From derelict interiors to restored heritage detailing.

-The Leinster Square retrofit demonstrates how a forensic interior restoration guide sympathetic renovation.
-We reinstated cast-iron stair spindles, restored plaster detailing, and introduced discreet upgrades like secondary glazing and LED lighting.
+The Leinster Square retrofit demonstrates how a forensic interior restoration guided a sympathetic renovation.
+We reinstated by recreating period elements like cast-iron stair spindles, plaster cornicing, limestone stairs and introduced discreet upgrades such as bespoke secondary glazing and LED lighting.
 The result: a home that retains its historic charm while meeting today’s comfort and efficiency standards.